navDataEng/adf-dynamic-data-ingestion/README.md

 - **Relational databases**: MS SQL Server and Azure SQL Database
 - **Flat files**: Structured CSV files delivered to Azure Blob Storage

 Each relational database source system contains multiple databases, schemas, and tables.
+Each CSV file is placed in the designated folder.
 The **downstream analytics team** requested that all data be delivered to **Azure Data Lake Storage Gen2 (ADLS Gen2)** in a **flexible and unified format — JSON**, instead of its native format (CSV or relational structure).

 The goals are to: